-RPT-Fitch updates criteria for rating CMBS in APAC; no rating impact
+RPT-Fitch Updates Criteria for Rating CMBS in APAC; No Rating Impact

 (Repeat for additional subscribers)

-in Asia-Pacific in a newly published report.
-The revision does not contain any
+(CMBS) in the Asia-Pacific (APAC).
+This updated criteria report is substantially unchanged from

+the previous one, save for consolidation of a separate criteria report titled "Criteria for

-material changes and will not have any rating impact on existing CMBS
+Japanese CMBS Surveillance" into this report.
+It will not have any rating impact on

+existing CMBS transactions in APAC and no rating actions are anticipated due to

 The report titled "Criteria for Rating CMBS in Asia-Pacific" is available at